Fifteen seconds isn’t a lot of time.

 Allaboutcool.com helps families stay cool outside, by providing them with info on kit such as fans and air conditioners.

 Problem is, the website fails to say any of this in their opening headline and you’re left to guess from the photos in the sidebar.

-Should the reader want to explore more, they can use Google search in the sidebar or scroll below the fold.
-Unfortunately, the photos in the sidebar are not clickable, nor are their captions.
-There’s also no About page, mailing list sign up or videos of the products talked about.
+Should the reader want to explore more, the website gives you the option of Google search or scrolling below the fold.
+Unfortunately, the photos in the sidebar are not clickable and they are not captioned either.
+There is also no About page or mailing list sign-up box.

 Above the Fold Success: 2 out of 4.

 Aurora Multimedia provides audio visual equipment, for clients such as event spaces and schools.